top of page

 Over 95% of NZ’s geothermal industry is located in the Taupō Volcanic Zone, which extends from the Central Plateau through to Bay of Plenty and White Island / Whakaari.
 There are nine developed geothermal reservoirs in the Taupō Volcanic Zone, plus Ngawha in Northland.

 Māori have a long-standing relationship with geothermal, since first arriving from Hawaiki over 800 years ago.
-They play a key part in realizing this geothermal potential, as kaitiaki / guardians, investors, operators and employees in the industry.
+They play a key part in realising this geothermal potential, as kaitiaki / guardians, investors, operators and employees in the industry.
 Several iwi trusts such as Tuaropaki Trust own and operate significant geothermal assets, reflecting Mauri values as they develop, operate and sustain this taonga.

 Geothermal electricity generators collectively produce 1005MW of electricity – enough to power nearly half of all New Zealand homes – with more in the pipeline.
 Contact Energy is currently planning or constructing over 300MW additional capacity in the Taupō district, an investment of over $1.8 billion.
 Mercury is assessing possible expansion of the Ngatamariki powerstation, and Eastland Generation, together with the Proprietors of Taheke 8C, are evaluating the Taheke reservoir with one well successfully completed.